cosmos/cosmos-sdk/docs/architecture/adr-024-coin-metadata.md

 ## Decision

 The `x/bank` module will be updated to store and index metadata by `denom`, specifically the "base" or smallest unit -- the unit the Cosmos SDK state-machine works with.

-Metadata may also include a non-zero length list of `aliases` with regard to the origin chain (e.g. `["ETH", "ether"]`).
-A token's `aliases` may be changed via governance.
+Metadata may also include a non-zero length list of denominations.
+Each entry containts the name of the denomination `denom`, the exponent to the base and a list of aliases.
+An entry is to be interpreted as `1 denom = 10^exponent base_denom` (e.g. `1 ETH = 10^18 wei` and `1 uatom = 10^0 uatom`).

+There are two denominations that are of high importance for clients: the `base`, which is the smallest possible unit and the `display`, which is the unit that is commonly referred to in human communication and on exchanges.
+The values in those fields link to an entry in the list of denominations.

+The list in `denom_units` and the `display` entry may be changed via governance.

 As a result, we can define the type as follows: